alexmanrique/blog/_posts/2021-04-18-tools-to-work-as-a-developer.md

 ---
 layout: single
-title: "Applications to work as a developer"
+title: "Tools to work as a developer"
 date: 2021-04-18 09:08:53 +0200
 categories: development
 comments: true